Petro yields on tariffs to Ecuador after CAN call

 How does the elimination of tariffs impact digital commerce? 🌐

-The removal of these duties simplifies logistics for e-commerce platforms and marketplaces operating between Colombia and Ecuador.
-Import costs for technological products such as electronic components and devices are reduced.
-Additionally, it facilitates the integration of cross-border payment systems and digital customs management, a step towards modernizing the supply chain in the region.
+The removal of these levies simplifies logistics for e-commerce platforms and marketplaces operating between Colombia and Ecuador.
+Import costs for technology products such as electronic components and devices are reduced.
+It also facilitates the integration of cross-border payment systems and digital customs management, a step towards modernizing the supply chain in the region.

 The tariff that lasted less than a social media trend 😂